Our Services Banner Min

 Pilonidal Sinus & Pilonidal Abscess

+These two conditions are often confused, even in clinical settings.
 Why confusion happens: Many patients (and even clinicians) confuse these two.
 A pilonidal sinus is a chronic condition, whereas a pilonidal abscess is an acute infection.

 Symptoms: